-In accordance with the College's Student Code of Conduct, students who violate the College's Drug-Free Campus Policy - Students (4-48) will be subject to the disciplinary action, up to and including expulsion, termination of student employment, and referral for prosecution.
-The Drug-Free Campus Policy - Students (4-48) can be found in the Gaston College Student Handbook, Appendix D.

-Gaston College is also a tobacco-free campus.
+In accordance with the College's Student Code of Conduct, students who violate the College's Drug-Free Campus Policy - Students (4-48) will be subject to disciplinary action, up to and including expulsion, termination of student employment, and referral for prosecution.
+The Drug-Free Campus Policy - Students (4-48) can be found in the Gaston College Catalog and Student Handbook, Appendix D. 8 | P a g e Gaston College is also a tobacco-free campus.
 All students, employees, and visitors are responsible for adhering to this policy.
-The Tobacco-Free Campus Policy (3-133) can be found in the Gaston College Student Handbook, Appendix L.
+The Tobacco-Free Campus Policy (3-133) can be found in the Gaston College Catalog and Student Handbook, Appendix L.